adboussif/explorae/README.md

 - running external interaction scoring tools,
 - normalizing and exporting all metrics in a unified, analysis-ready format.

-The pipeline is designed for large-scale interaction screening, benchmarking, and machine-learning–driven binder prioritization.
+The pipeline is designed for large-scale interaction screening, benchmarking, and machine-learning–driven binder prioritization (notebooks folder).

 ---